Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Spreading forth the hands: Isaiah 1:15; II Chronicles 6:13 Lifting up the hands: Psalms 28:2; Lamentations 2:19; I Timothy 2:8

+**Common problems you will need to overcome in order to pray:**
+Lack of time
+Distractions
+Tiredness
+Lack of desire

+**organize prayer; promises about praying; fasting; scorpion natural ex**
+# Mobilization
+**Def:** put in state of readiness 4 active military service -> being deployed in God's army